AlmeroSteyn/AlmeroSteyn.github.io/_posts/2016-02-28-angular-training-days.markdown

 **The Q&A team**:

 <a href="https://twitter.com/matas_u" target="_blank">Matas</a> spent hours helping writing the code, created
-the gorgeous slides, supported the homework and sat through session after session to assist and answer questions.
+genius slides, supported the homework and sat through session after session to assist and answer questions.

 Thomas magicked a test server into existence and helped with the code.